gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-texture.md

       // use just the view position of the 'F' for the text
     *  var textMatrix = m4.translate(projectionMatrix, pos[0], pos[1], pos[2]);
-      // scale the F to the size we need it. textMatrix = m4.scale(textMatrix, textWidth, textHeight, 1);
+      // scale the quad to the size we need it. textMatrix = m4.scale(textMatrix, textWidth, textHeight, 1);

       m4.copy(textMatrix, textUniforms.u_matrix);